DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 What is Digis4Commits?
 --------------------
-Digis4Commits is a website where people raise funds for any kind of project.
+Digis4Commits is a website where people raise funds for any kind of project with DigiByte.

 Anyone can start collecting funds in a few clicks.
 You just have to explain what you're going to do with the funds and why people can trust you.

-People can easily donate to the projects they want to support by sending cryptocurrencies.
-The fundraiser can then distribute the funds to the people who make the project happen.
+People can easily donate to the projects they want to support by sending DigiBytes to the projects donation address.
+The fundraiser can then distribute the funds to the people who make the project happen or to people whoe make commits on Github or Bitbucket.

 How is it different than other crowdfunding sites?
 --------------------------------------------------
 On Digis4Commits the fundraiser is not expected to do the actual work.
-His job is to collect funds and distribute them to the people who work on the project.
+His or her job is to collect funds and distribute them to the people who work on the project.
 He may for example reward commits on an open source project or pay a lobbyist.

 Why?
 ----